Places to stay in Venice

-We had been on the road for five weeks straight and now were ready to tackle Venice.
-Remember, Nana is vertically challenged (short) enough that the handle on her wheeled carry-on nearly reaches her waist.
-After dragging it through Ireland, Switzerland, Netherlands and Paris, she also dealt with lugging it up and down all the steps in Rome and Florence.
-Now it was the train to Venice, then the water taxi and the bridges arching over all those canals.
+The problem is that Linda is “vertically challenged.”
+At 5’ 3”, she’s short enough that the handle on her wheeled carry-on nearly reaches her waist.
+After dragging it through Ireland, Switzerland, Amsterdam and Paris, she lugged it up and down all the hotel steps in Rome and Florence.
+Today, it was the train to Venice, then the water taxi, and the bridges arching over all those canals.

 Then Venice happened.

 All the misery and challenges I had endured to get to Venice were worth it as Venice revealed itself to me.
-Yet something was different; something changed as we wandered the streets.
+Yet, something was different; something changed as we wandered the streets.
 I just can’t put a finger on it; maybe it was the all this water surrounding the Venetian people that brought a sense of shalom or peace into my soul.
 I began to tie them to their sinking city.
-They were struggling together to preserve what they have.
+They were struggling together to preserve what they love.

 The second thing I noticed was the weird looking, yet extremely colorful masks everywhere.
 Why would they have such unusual masks?
-That question made a good opening for making up with Nana, as she is so knowledgeable about the places we visit.
+That question made a good opening for making up with Linda, as she is so knowledgeable about the places we visit.

 Masks that are traditionally used during Venetian Carnival can be divided in to two groups: Commedia dell’ Arte masks and Carnival masks.
 The Commedia dell’ Arte was a type of improvisational theatre that was popular form 16th to 18th century but is played even today.

 Venice is where I found my new travel partner

 So Venice had won.
 The masks of Venice became an analogy to me: We each wear different masks in our lives, depending on what role we are playing, and we see things a little differently depending on which mask we choose to wear.

 Love is in the … gondola

 Somewhere over a canal or on a lonely stretch of narrow cobblestone street, hidden deep within the city of Venice, I came to my senses.
 I didn’t lose my wife in Venice, I gained a travel partner.
-I gained a new understanding: Just as those Venetian masks, we play different roles as a couple as we walk through it hand-in-hand.
+I gained a new understanding: Just as those Venetian masks, we play different roles as a couple as we walk through life hand-in-hand.

-Maybe it was the unusual features in Venice, from scrollwork lamps to spiked buildings.
-It could have been the whimsical signage in various shapes that mark a business by an icon rather than words, or maybe the cafes along the canal, or perhaps the romance of the Grand Canal at twilight.
+Maybe it was the unusual features in Venice, from those scrollwork lamps to the spiked buildings.
+It could have been the whimsical signs in various shapes that mark a business by an icon rather than words, or maybe the cafes along the canal, or perhaps the romance of the Grand Canal at twilight.

-The Lesson of Venice
+The lesson of Venice

-Playing the role of travel partner
+Playing my role as travel partner

-Now more fully equipped as I look through the mask of a travel partner mymself, I can grab life by the leg and jump for joy with my new found travel partner.
+Now more fully equipped as I look through the mask of a travel partner myself, I can grab life by the leg and jump for joy with my new-found travel partner.

-Luke and Leia, the Bible says “all things work for the good of those who love God and are called according to his purpose” and this scripture was proven true here in Venice.
+The Bible says “all things work for the good of those who love God and are called according to his purpose” and this scripture was proven true here in Venice.
 What started out as a disastrous attempt to see Venice turned into a romantic experience of Venice.